vinanrra/Docker-7DaysToDie/README.md

 ## USAGE
-If you use WebAdmin remember to change password at: http://YOUR.IP:8080 (8080 if you use default port) in *sdtdserver.xml*
+If you use WebAdmin remember to change password at: http://YOUR.IP:8080 (8080 if you use default port) in *sdtdserver.xml* If you want to change any server settings EDIT *sdtdserver.xml* in /path/to/ServerFiles/sdtdserver.xml

 ### Docker
 ```bash